 A New York native, Dr. Harary received his bachelor’s degree in physics with honors from the State University of New York at Stony Brook in 1974, and a physics doctorate from Harvard University in 1983.
 He was a post-doctoral research fellow at Yale University from 1983 to 1985.
 Dr. Harary is a member of the American Society for Mechanical Engineers (ASME) Council on Standards and Certification, a member of the ASME Board on Standardization and Testing, and is the government representative to the Board of PDES Inc., an industrial consortium working in the area of the digital exchange of manufacturing information.

 Global Sustainment, Technical Services

-He earned a BSME from University of Maryland, College Park, and a master’s degree in engineering management from George Washington University.
-He’s been awarded Meritorious and Superior Civilian Service Awards by the Department of the Navy for his outstanding program management contributions.
+He earned a BSME from the University of Maryland, College Park, and a master’s degree in engineering management from George Washington University.
+He’s been awarded Meritorious and Superior Civilian Service Awards by the Department of Navy for his outstanding program management contributions.
 He also graduated from the U.S. Navy’s senior executive development program and completed several advanced education courses.

 Department of Mechanical Engineering